GuildOfWeavers/distaff/docs/programs.md

     state = apply_mds(state);
 return state[0];
 ```
+The above is a modified version of [Rescue](https://eprint.iacr.org/2019/426) hash function.
+This modification adds half-rounds to the beginning and to the end of the standard Rescue hash function to make the arithmetization of the function fully foldable.
+It should not impact security properties of the function, but it is worth noting that it has not been studied to the same extent as the standard Rescue hash function.

 ### hash_ops procedure
 The purpose of *hash_ops()* function is to hash a sequence of instructions into a single 128-bit element.
 The pseudo-code for this function is as follows: